gildesmarais/website/_posts/2020-09-22-an-automated-blogroll-with-jekyll.md

 For `USERNAME` and `PASSWORD` write your Newsblur credentials. `FOLDER` is the name of the folder containing your blog subscriptions, e.g. <q>Cool Blogs</q>.
 If any of these strings contain a space or special characters, you must wrap them in quotes.

 The script creates a `blogroll.yml` file in `_data`.
-The `_data` directory is the place where Jekyll looks for its powerful [collections](https://jekyllrb.com/docs/collections/) feature.
+The `_data` directory is the place where Jekyll looks for [data files](https://jekyllrb.com/docs/datafiles/).
 Jekyll automatically reads and populates the contents of the files there to the global site variable. `site.data.blogroll`.

 Finally, exclude the `bin/` folder from the build in the `_config.yml`